 Jesus Calls the Blind Man

-In this beautiful homily for 30th Sunday in Ordinary Time, Year B, Father Hanly says Mark wants us to identify with the blind man and he wants us to know that this is what a disciple is expected to do.
+In this beautiful homily for 30th Sunday in Ordinary Time, Year B, Father Hanly says Mark wants us to identify with the blind man and he wants us to imitate him

 That’s very important because …